Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 encyArgs

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr Speciﬁes the arguments used in the data
+0..1 aggr Speciﬁes the arguments used in the data

 dependency.
 Note that this is 0..1 since the aggregated class is a container (atpMixed).